CollieryNarshe/RenameC/README.md

 <pre>
-Quickly bulk rename files by finding and replacing patterns.
+Command line program to quickly bulk rename files by finding and replacing patterns.
-Can work with multiple directories and omit filenames from being renamed.
+Can work with multiple directories simultaneously and omit filenames from being renamed.
-Works best by adding the program to your Windows cmd paths.
+Works best by adding the program to your Windows system PATH.

 Rename keywords:
 between              Replace text between (not including) two patterns.